 Anyway, so the beginning of the movie made me smile-laugh, whatever that means Lol, why?
 Because I couldn’t stop thinking of this clip of Bradley Cooper on Ellen’s show, stating a fun fact, about how he literally performed in front of a Coachella crowd, actually fake singing/performing.

 And then it gets to my first fave part of the movie; where after Ally (Lady Gaga) breaks up with her boyfriend, she yells

-Anyway, sinking into the movie slowly will have you see a more humanized version of “Lady Gaga”, where she isn’t being extra, just herself, and you slowly get to see her in a way that you’ve never really seen her before, and get to like or relate with her.
+Anyway, sinking into the movie slowly will have you see a more humanized version of “Lady Gaga”, where she isn’t being her typical extra self, just her, being plain and all, and you slowly get to see her in a way that you’ve never really seen her before, plus get to like or relate with her.
 (Who remembers all them crazy illuminati stories in those days that made you scared to like or sing her songs?
-Can anyone relate???😐 lmak)
+Can anyone relate???😐 lmao)

-As the movie progresses, you’d slowly start to get into Bradley and Lady Gaga as an emerging couple; beautiful character development right there, as they were so in sync and natural with each other, that it makes you start believing the movie and their chemistry is uber real.
-(Weren’t there rumours that they supposedly dated in reality? but anywayss)
+As the movie progresses anyway, you’d slowly start to get into Bradley and Lady Gaga as an emerging couple; beautiful chemistry development, as they were so in sync and natural with each other, that it makes you start believing the movie and wanting to ship them in reality.

 Like this review was written in sadness!
 Just saying.

 So if you don’t mind being sad for a bit, watch this tragic love story, and find something to uplift your mood after the movie.😒

 I don’t know why the movie has to leave one feeling so sad and…. (excuse me while I go cry 😭😭😭😭😭😭😭)….. so sad and upset that they’d never even find out that her stupid record label CEO harshly also triggered Jackson’s suicide too.